 Devon was also pleased to provide written resources and support to the City Museum of New York and the London Institute for Jewish Studies in the areas of religion and public life, gender violence and trauma-informed health care, respectively.
 She was also grateful to be a thought partner with staff from the Harold S. Grinspoon Foundation in widening their children’s book collection to include literature for LGBT children, parents and allies.

-She currently leads alternative and mindfulness-based High Holiday services for Hillel at the University of Waterloo and co-directs a cohort for Jewish Social Entrepreneurship there.
+Over the last year, Devon has led alternative and mindfulness-based High Holiday services for Hillel at the University of Waterloo and co-directed a cohort for Jewish Social Entrepreneurship there.